SomayeKhaleghi/CatBreedExplorer/README.md

 ## 🔮 Demo
 https://drive.google.com/file/d/1pVMDehKo6sDvC8WVcmYMc24BqWa6fCIL/view?usp=sharing

 This demo showcases:
-- Navigation between list and detail views
+- Navigating from the cat list to breed detail screen
-- Smooth scrolling and screen rotation
-- Offline mode functionality after disconnecting network
-- Image caching and restored UI state

 - Smooth scrolling and responsive layouts in both portrait and landscape modes
-- Navigating from the cat list to breed detail screen
 - Proper offline caching (data remains accessible when network is disconnected)
 - Image loading optimizations (images are not reloaded unnecessarily)
 - Opening the breed’s Wikipedia page in a browser